ezhulenev/ezhulenev.github.io/source/_posts/2014-10-18-run-tests-in-standalone-spark-cluster.markdown

 ### Running Tests

 By default `spark.master` property is set to local[2].
 So you can run tests in local mode.
-If you want run tests in standalone Spark, you need to override `spark.master` with your master node.
+If you want run tests in standalone Apache Spark, you need to override `spark.master` with your master node.

 If you'll try to run `test` command with standalone cluster it will fail with ClassNotFoundException